net-lisias-ksph/Snacks/GameData/Snacks/Readme.txt

 REVISION HISTORY

+1.4.5
+- Fixed an issue with snack tins not showing up.
+- A single kerbal can now consume up to 12 snacks per meal and up to 12 snacks per day.
+- By default, a single kerbal consumes 1 snack per meal and 3 meals per day.
+- Reduced Soil storage in the Hitchhiker to 200.
+This only applies to new vessels.
+- Reduced Snacks per crew capacity in non-command pods to 200 per crewmember.
+This only applies to new vessels.
+- Added the SnacksForExistingSaves.cfg file to specify number of Snacks per command pod and snacks per non-command pod.
+These are used when installing Snacks into existing saves for vessels already in flight.
+- Added new ISnacksPenalty interface for mods to use when implementing new penalties.
+One of the options is to always apply the penalty even with random penalties turned off.
+Of course the implementation can decide to honor random penalties...
+- Added a Snacks Trip Planner Excel spreadsheet.
+You'll find it in the Docs folder.
+An in-game planner is in the works.

 1.4.0

 - Adjusted Snack production in the MPL; it was way too high.
 Ore -> Snacks is now 1:10 with mass conservation.
 A 1.25m Small Holding Tank (holds 300 Ore) now produce 3,000 Snacks.